spion/triplie-ng/README.md

   lost if triplie is shut down or crashes

 * **server** - IP or hostname of the IRC server, e.g. `"server":"irc.freenode.net"`

 * port - port of the IRC server, e.g. `"port":6667`

+* vhost - triplie will bind to this vhost / ip address.
+If `null`, use the default.

 * modules - a list of modules to load.
 Its recommended to keep it intact.
   * "triplie" - the core module, don't remove it